kaliber5/ember-cli-yadda-opinionated/README.md

-Roadmap
+Status & compatibility
 ------------------------------------------------------------------------------

-This addon is in early development.
+As of 2019, this addon is in active development.
 See [the first release milestone](https://github.com/kaliber5/ember-cli-yadda-opinionated/milestone/1) to track progress.

-:warning: It is currently coupled with Mocha.
-QUnit support is planned but not in active development.
-If you want to use `ember-cli-yadda-opinionated` with QUnit, please let us know in [#3](https://github.com/kaliber5/ember-cli-yadda-opinionated/issues/3).
+The addon works well with QUnit.
+Mocha is also supported, but individual steps will not be logged to the reporter output.
+[This issue](https://github.com/emberjs/ember-mocha/pull/196) in `ember-mocha` is blocking it.
+If you want to see individual steps in your Mocha output, please report to that issue.